How Much Does Child Custody Mediation Cost?

 • Finally, the choice of the child

 During an agreement, the kinds of custody are also discussed.
 Physical custody and legal custody are two of the most common.
 The major types of agreements that can take place between the parents include joint custody, shared custody, and primary physical and split custody.
-During the agreement, the parents and the court can decide on which type of custody they want.
+During the agreement, the parents and the court can decide which type of custody they want.

 Texas Child Custody Guidelines for Unmarried Parents